projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

 These instructions will walk you through generating the Project ACRN's documentation and publishing it to https://projectacrn.github.io.
-You can also use these instructions to generate the ARCN documentation on your local system.
+You can also use these instructions to generate the ACRN documentation on your local system.

 Documentation overview